Esaych/sam-dev-15e8b/_posts/2021-03-16-welcome-new-blog.md

 So my last site was [hosted by Github](https://pages.github.com/).
 Github provides 1 free site to any user account.
 You can only show static webpages (so no backend allowed), but it's perfect for portfolios or simple websites.

-I wanted to keep this cheap hosting solution, so I looked around and found a best fit for Github ~ that led me to Jekyll.
+I wanted to keep this cheap hosting solution, so I looked around and found the best fit for Github ~ which led me to Jekyll.

 <h3>Jekyll Static Website Builder</h3>

 ![Jekyll](https://miro.medium.com/max/4800/1*B3eU4xOLAB8_BPDh3pExdw.jpeg)

-[Jekyll](https://jekyllrb.com/) is amazing as well, because it allows me to write a website up in markup! (which I've gotten very accustomed to while writing docs at Amazon).
+[Jekyll](https://jekyllrb.com/) is amazing as well because it allows me to write a website up in markup! (which I've gotten very accustomed to while writing docs at Amazon).
 And Jekyll can spin up locally and run on your computer, or be [computed by Github to render your markup as part of a Github page](https://docs.github.com/en/github/working-with-github-pages/setting-up-a-github-pages-site-with-jekyll).

 What's even better is that you can use many open source website templates which theme your Jekyll site, exactly how you need.

 So it's a Tuesday afternoon, I've upgraded my Ruby and gotten Jekyll installed on my Mac and running the beginner website (which by the way is only 4 commands).
 And I'm browsing Jekyll templates.
-There's so many.
+There are so many.

 Some pretty ones I have to share: